yousufkalim/react-easy-router/README.md

 - The simplest way to add routing to your React app
 - Pass a JS object to the library, and it will handle all the routing

+## Prerequisites

+- `react-router-dom@6.4.0` or later must be installed in your project
+- Application must be wrapped in a `BrowserRouter` component

 ## Installation

 Install react-easy-router with npm/yarn